muskan888/SmartNotes/README.md

 Your solution must include the following:

-1. A basic react front end with instructions on how to run it
+1. Utilize React and TypeScript
-2. List all users and their respective notes
+2. A page to list all users and their respective notes
 3. Ability to create a new note for a user

 If time allows the following are nice to have features: